The Amazing Adventures of Spider-Man: Ride experience

 After donning night vision goggles (3D glasses), the "cub reporters" get in the Scoop and leave the loading docks to a Manhattan back alley where they encounter Spider-Man.
-He warns that he is in for "the most dangerous night of his life" and for the guests to "be careful".
+He warns that they are in for "the most dangerous night of [his] life and [theirs]” and for the guests to "be careful".
 In this scene, a series of synchronized effects are used to simulate Spider-Man jumping on the Scoop.
 Barely missing a trash truck driven by a Stan Lee cameo, the guests enter a warehouse where the Sinister Syndicate are holding the Statue of Liberty hostage.
 Once spotted, Electro tries to shock the guests with a sparking wire.
 The Scoop absorbs the electricity and vibrates, knocking Electro backwards.
 After this, Scream tries to shred the guests as Doctor Octopus pulls her out of the way and fires his anti-gravity ray at the Scoop.
 A part of the Statue of Liberty is shown in the green light.
 Guests enter the sewers where Spider-Man is waiting.
 However, Hydro-Man appears behind him as he slams a pipe into the Scoop while Spider-Man attacks him.
 Following this, Doctor Octopus busts through a brick wall and grabs the Scoop's front bumper, preparing to attack with a fiery claw.
 The bumper breaks loose, causing Doctor Octopus to stumble backwards.
 Then, the Scoop approaches the river where Hobgoblin tries to attack the guests with his pumpkin bombs.
 Spider-Man comes to catch one of the incoming pumpkin bombs, but Hobgoblin throws another pumpkin bomb as a fireball explodes above the guests.
 The Scoop is then sent into the streets where Spider Man fights Doctor Octopus.